 HGTV has made it easier for Dream Home winners to handle the tax consequences.
 In recent years, they've not only offered cash as part of the prize package, which helps make the taxes more affordable, but they have also offered a cash option in lieu of the home.

-Winners who take the cash option would still receive the car, furnishings, artwork, and the cash, but instead of taking possession of the Dream Home itself, they would receive a hefty cash payout.
+Winners who take the cash option would still receive the car, furnishings, artwork, and the cash, but instead of taking possession of the Dream Home itself, they receive a hefty cash payout.
 Many winners have donated the furnishings to charity to help with tax write-offs while doing some good in the world.

 As long as HGTV is giving a cash option, enter the Dream Home Sweepstakes without fear of the tax consequences.
 Over a million dollars in cash is a sweet prize, whether you want to take possession of the home or not.